colintakeda/data-science_team-H/circuit_ALT_EDA.md

 ![](circuit_ALT_EDA_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-## Standardizing by Average Lap Time
+## Standardize by Average Lap Time

 Looking at average lap time per circuit, we see a big difference.
 We will need to create a metric that allows us to compare average lap time